What do I need to optimally stream movies and series?

 4K and HDR

-Because an increasing number of 4K and HDR videos are released, it's important that your TV supports these technologies.
-You can notably see the difference in detail between 4K UHD and standard HD on screens starting at 55 inches.
-When the camera zooms on in actor during Game of Thrones, you can count the strands of hair in his beard.
-A standard TV displays a maximum of 17 million colors, but an HDR TV display over a billion colors.
-This makes images extra bright and realistic.
+Because most streaming services offer videos in 4K and HDR, it's important that your TV supports these techniques.
+You can see the difference in detail between 4K UHD and standard HD images, especially on screens 55 inches and bigger.
+If an actor's face is zoomed in during Game of Thrones, you can count his beard hair.
+A standard TV displays a maximum of 17 million colors, but an HDR TV more than a billion.
+This makes the images extra clear and realistic.

 A streaming service subscription

-Unfortunately, online video stores are rarely free.
-For Netflix, you need a subscription that costs € 10.99 per month, for example.
-In order to view 4K UHD and HDR content, you need to pay an additional € 3.
-If you don't want to spend any money or just want to try a 4K video, YouTube is a free alternative.
-Just don't expect an extensive assortment of movies and series.
-YouTube mostly offers nature videos, trailers, and vlogger streams in 4K.
+Unfortunately, streaming services are almost never free.
+A subscription for Netflix costs € 10.99 per month, for example.
+And to view 4K UHD and HDR images, you pay € 3 extra.
+If you don't want to spend money or just want to try out a 4K video, YouTube is a free alternative.
+But don't expect a large selection of movies or series here.
+YouTube mainly offers nature videos, trailers, and vlogger streams in 4K.

 A faster internet connection

 The higher the image quality, the more your internet connection is taxed.
-With a slow connection, videos will load slowly buffer or your stream might lag.
+With a slow connection, videos will buffer slowly or your stream might lag.
 That's why it's important to have an internet connection of at least 25 megabytes per second.
 If your WiFi isn't fast enough, connect the TV to your modem by cable.
-This will help you prevent from an annoying load screen popping up during the exciting climax of a movie.
+This will prevent an annoying loading screen popping up during the exciting climax of a movie.